sebastiendonadio/devopsmlops/chapters/16-chapter14.md

 1. Infrastructure - randomly bring down servers within a set group such that you understand and control the failure.

-1. Applications - random disable outside servers communicating with the ML model - for example, disable a database that is storing ML model parameters.
+1. Applications - randomly disable outside servers communicating with the ML model - for example, disable a database that is storing ML model parameters.

 1. Process - repeat failures that were discovered earlier and supposed to have been fixed such that the ML model system is robust to them.